AddToEvent/browser-support/README.md

 Main difficult contenders are old editions of IE. Most of our issues are solved with SCSS and a good autoprefixer.

 #### Supported
-- Chrome (last 6 versions) – No known issues in lesser versions, but push for upgrade.
+- Chrome (version 20 (discontinued by Google) or higher) – Browser pushes for upgrade, so we shouldn't need to.
 - Opera (last 6 versions) – No known issues in lesser versions, but push for upgrade.
 - Firefox (last 6 versions) – No known issues in lesser versions, but push for upgrade.
 - Safari (last 3 versions) – No known issues in lesser versions, but push for upgrade.